 “For Christ did not send me to baptize but to preach the gospel, and not with words of eloquent wisdom, lest the cross of Christ be emptied of its power.”

-What a powerful verse.
+1 Corinthians 1:17, what a powerful verse.
 Paul just summarizing what Jesus sent him to do, and obviously, and we know this from first Corinthians chapter one verse one, Paul was unique in that he was an apostle of God, but there’s a sense in which this same thing here in First Corinthians one could be said of every follower of Jesus.
 Christ has sent us to preach the gospel, to proclaim the good news of his love in Christ, not with words of eloquent wisdom, “lest the cross of Christ be emptied of its power.”
 You think about it, how often do you maybe not share the Gospel because you think, oh, I might mess it up.
 I might not say things right,” or, “I can’t share it as good as other people.
 I think about this person or that person that pastor, they know how to say this, they’ve got better words.
 I’m just not like that?”

 It is freeing to know that we can share the good news of the gospel in confidence, knowing that He uses His gospel to bring people to Himself from every tribe and tongue.